ELLIEAI7/Cliniscribe/README.md

-# CliniScribe 🎓🎤
+# CogniScribe 🎓🎤

 **AI-powered audio transcription and study note generation for medical and nursing students**

-CliniScribe helps you transform lecture recordings into structured study notes with transcription, key concepts, clinical terms, and summaries—all powered by state-of-the-art AI models.
+CogniScribe helps you transform lecture recordings into structured study notes with transcription, key concepts, clinical terms, and summaries—all powered by state-of-the-art AI models.

 ## ✨ Features